Tenac92/LEXIS/replit.md

 - **Background AFM Prefetch**: On login and app load, the system prefetches and caches all decrypted AFMs in the background.
 This makes autocomplete searches instant when creating documents, as data is already in memory.
 The cache persists for 10 minutes server-side and uses React Query client-side caching (5 min stale, 10 min gc).
 Falls back to regular search if cache is not available.
 - **Reference Data Cache**: Static reference data (Monada units, event_types, expenditure_types) is cached in memory with 10-minute TTL.
 Preloaded on server startup, reducing repeated database queries for unchanging reference data.
 - **Project Loading Optimization**: The `/api/projects-working` endpoint now queries only unit-specific project IDs first, then fetches those specific projects.
 Combined with cached reference data, this significantly reduces database load.
 The `listProjects` function similarly fetches only project_index rows for the current page's projects.
+- **Subprojects Loading Optimization**: Uses two-step query approach - first fetching EPA version IDs, then querying subprojects with `.in()` instead of expensive inner joins.
+Financial data is transformed from `subproject_financials` array to `yearly_budgets` object for UI compatibility.

 # External Dependencies